 Where the gauged thickness is within the range $t{net} + 0.5$ mm and $t{net} + 1.0$ mm, coating (applied in accordance with the coating manufacturer's requirements) or annual gauging may be adopted as an alternative to steel renewal.
-Coating shall be maintained in GOOD condition, as defined in 1.2, IACS UR Z10.2.
+Coating shall be maintained in GOOD condition, as defined in Chapter 1.2 of IACS UR Z10.2 (Rev.36 May 2019) (the document is available at the IACS website: www.iacs.org.uk).